Skip to content

 Advantages of Bean-identifier-based injection

-When using named beans cross-module, we do not recommend injecting directly based on class type, but rather on bean identifier.
+When using beans cross-module, we do not recommend injecting directly based on class type, but rather on bean identifier.
 Bean-identifier-based injection has the following advantages:

 1. Loose coupling between modules: In Zova, a module is a natural bundle boundary, and automatically bundled into an independent asynchronous chunk when building.
 Therefore, there is a loose coupling relationship between modules

-3. Avoid circular reference errors: In complex business scenarios, multiple named beans often reference each other.
+3. Avoid circular reference errors: In complex business scenarios, multiple beans often reference each other.
 Bean-identifier-based injection can intuitively support circular reference scenarios without error prompts and without any mental burden

 typescript

-import type { StoreUserInfo } from 'zova-module-demo-basic';
+import { ModelTabs } from 'zova-module-a-routertabs';

-export class ControllerPageCounter {
+class ControllerLayout {

 }